-- 8.1 Principals or the designates shall maintain data on the number of students with prevalent medical conditions at their schools, and should monitor the number of occurrences of medical incidents and medical emergencies, as well as the circumstances surrounding the incidents.
-This information will be shared at least one time annually (end of school year) with the Office of the Superintendent (Appendix E Medical Incident Record Form). - 8.2 The data received will be used as part of the policy and procedure review cycle to ensure that practices and expectations are aligned with the needs of students with prevalent medical conditions. - 8.3 Adhere to policy and procedures relating to the administration of medication, in accordance with NCDSB Policy E-6 Provisions of Health Support Services in Schools and its related procedures.
+- 8.1 Principals or the designates shall maintain data on the number of students with prevalent medical conditions at their schools, and should monitor the number of occurrences of medical incidents and medical emergencies, as well as the circumstances surrounding the incidents (Medical Incident Record form). - 8.2 The data received will be used as part of the policy and procedure review cycle to ensure that practices and expectations are aligned with the needs of students with prevalent medical conditions. - 8.3 Adhere to policy and procedures relating to the administration of medication, in accordance with NCDSB Policy E-6 Provisions of Health Support Services in Schools and its related procedures.